Ultraviolence (album): Background and production

 Del Rey and Auerbach were initially scheduled to work together for three days but ended up spending six weeks recording a full album.
 On February 20, Del Rey posted a picture of herself and Auerbach on Twitter with the caption: "Me and Dan Auerbach are excited to present you Ultraviolence."

+On Del Rey's work in the studio, Auerbach noted, “Every criticism that I’d ever heard about her was proven wrong when I was in the studio with her...From how great the songs were to how confident she is as a musician to her fucking singing every song live, with a handheld microphone and a seven-piece band."

 About working with Del Rey, Auerbach later said: "She impressed me every day.
 There were moments when she was fighting me.
 I could sense that maybe she didn't want to have anybody think she wasn't in control because I'm sure it's really hard to be a woman in the music business.
 So we bumped heads a little bit, but at the end of the day we were dancing to the songs".
 The artist stated that the album draws inspiration from the West Coast, as well as from Brooklyn, New York.
 In addition, it also features heavy guitars and jazz tones.
 Del Rey also stated that the inclusion of Auerbach was last-minute; the two had met in New York City when she believed that the record was finished.
 She characterized their time in the studio as having the opportunity to "do what we wanted to do."

 On the release of Ultraviolence, she reaffirmed her earlier reluctance to make another album, saying, "I mean, I still feel that way, but with this album I felt less like I had to chronicle my journeys and more like I could just recount snippets in my recent past that felt exhilarating to me".